 Six more grams were saved by making the variable-thickness face thinner.
 The face is so thin, Titleist has each inspected to make sure it is USGA and R&A compliant.
 There isn’t enough thickness for the company to cut the scorelines into the heel and toe areas, so they are lasered into the metal.

-The TS3 driver (available in 8.5-, 9.5- and 10.5-degree versions) is also a 460cc design, but it is more adjustable.
+The TS3 Drivers used by pros (available in 8.5-, 9.5- and 10.5-degree versions) is also a 460cc design, but it is more adjustable.
 Like the 917D3 it replaces, the TS3 has a SureFit CG weight that can be adjusted to create a draw, fade or neutral weight bias.

-Titleist said the moment of inertia in the TS driver is 12 percent higher than then 917 version, making the clubs more stable on off-center hits.
+Titleist said the moment of inertia in the TS Drivers used by pros is 12 percent higher than then 917 version, making the clubs more stable on off-center hits.
 For that reason, Titleist has increased the stock length of the TS2 and TS3 by half an inch to 45.5 inches, and golfers can buy a driver in any length they want through custom fitting and order.

-Both drivers feature Titleist’s SureFit adjustable hosel mechanism.
+Both Drivers used by pros feature Titleist’s SureFit adjustable hosel mechanism.
 It allows players and fitters to independently change the loft and lie.

 Rank 3 – Dustin Johnson